cambiotraining/bacterial-genomics/materials/16-dating.md

 ## TreeTime

-`TreeTime` is a computational tool designed to estimate time-scaled phylogenies with a focus on efficiency and simplicity.
-It employs a maximum likelihood framework to integrate molecular sequence data with temporal information, such as sampling dates, to infer the timing of evolutionary events. `TreeTime` optimizes the placement of mutations along the phylogenetic tree while simultaneously adjusting branch lengths to reflect chronological time.
+TreeTime is a computational tool designed to estimate time-scaled phylogenies with a focus on efficiency and simplicity.
+It employs a maximum likelihood framework to integrate molecular sequence data with temporal information, such as sampling dates, to infer the timing of evolutionary events.
+TreeTime optimizes the placement of mutations along the phylogenetic tree while simultaneously adjusting branch lengths to reflect chronological time.
 This method leverages a relaxed molecular clock model, allowing for variations in the rate of evolution across different branches.
-By combining sequence data with temporal constraints, `TreeTime` rapidly produces time-calibrated phylogenies that are both accurate and computationally efficient, making it particularly useful for analyzing large datasets, such as those encountered in viral and bacterial evolution studies.
-Its user-friendly interface and robust performance make `TreeTime` an accessible and valuable tool for researchers aiming to elucidate the temporal dynamics of evolutionary processes.
+By combining sequence data with temporal constraints, TreeTime rapidly produces time-calibrated phylogenies that are both accurate and computationally efficient, making it particularly useful for analyzing large datasets, such as those encountered in viral and bacterial evolution studies.
+Its user-friendly interface and robust performance make TreeTime an accessible and valuable tool for researchers aiming to elucidate the temporal dynamics of evolutionary processes.

-### Running `TreeTime`
+### Running TreeTime

-We're going to run `TreeTime` on the rooted phylogenetic tree of our Namibian TB genomes.
+We're going to run TreeTime on the rooted phylogenetic tree of our Namibian TB genomes (see [Building phylogenetic trees - Rooting a phylogenetic tree](12-phylogenetics.md#rooting-a-phylogenetic-tree)).
 As well as the tree, we also need the masked alignment we created in [The nf-core/bactmap pipeline](11-bactmap.md) and, as we're inferring a time-scaled phylogenetic tree, the sample collection dates that can be found in the `TB_metadata.tsv` file.

-Before we run `TreeTime`, we need to remove the outgroup MTBC0 from both the alignment and the phylogenetic tree:
+Before we run TreeTime, we need to remove the outgroup MTBC0 from both the alignment and the rooted phylogenetic tree (you can find all this code in the script `08-run_treetime.sh`):

 ```bash
 mamba activate treetime